aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - Deployment Region: Malaysia ap-southeast-5
         - CloudFormation script: "lz-organization-scp-approved-services.json"
         - StackName: "lz-scp-approved-services"
-10. Enable Resource Control Policies.
+11. Enable Resource Control Policies.
 Go to AWS Organizations --> Policies, and enable "Resource Control Policies"
-11. Configure AWS Organization Resource Control Policies (RCPs).
+12. Configure AWS Organization Resource Control Policies (RCPs).
 Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs.
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-organization-rcp-guardrails.json"
     - StackName: "lz-rcp-baseline-guardrails"
     - Parameters: Set the MyOrganizationId parameter to the AWS Organization ID.
-12. Enforce new AWS account security baseline for each member account in each home region.
+13. Enforce new AWS account security baseline for each member account in each home region.
     - Enforce EBS Default Encryption with KMS-Customer Managed Key
     - Enforce Block Public Access for EBS snapshots
     - Enforce IMDS defaults as mandatory
     - BACKLOG: Set alternate security contact information
     - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-new-account-ec2-baseline.yaml"
+    - CloudFormation script: "lz-account-ec2-baseline.yaml"
     - StackName: "lz-account-baseline"
     - Parameters: Set the KeyAdministratorArn parameter to the permitted IAM Admin Role.
-13. Enforce S3 Block Public Access at account level.
-Use the CloudFormation script "lz-s3-bpa.yaml", use StackName "lz-s3-bpa".
+14. Enforce S3 Block Public Access at account level.
+This step is contingent on the "AWS Account Security Baseline" script to be executed
     - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-s3-bpa.yaml"
+    - CloudFormation script: "lz-account-s3-bpa.yaml"
-    - StackName: "lz-s3-bpa"
+    - StackName: "lz-account-s3-bpa"
-14. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
+15. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
-15. Setup centralized networking account.
+16. Setup centralized networking account.
     - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
 This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ROOT-OU-ID/INFRASTRUCTURE-OU-ID
     - Login to new network account to run CloudFormation script that deploys the VPC, AWS Network Firewall, Transit Gateway and Subnets.
         - Deployment Region: Malaysia ap-southeast-5